ISAE-PRISE/sinteo/README.md

 ### Software Requirements:

-1. Jupyter Notebook is required for opening the two Ipynb files entitled "DDR_SDRAM_cost_function" and "task_memory_mapping_optimization_2D.ipynb" (tested with Jupyter version 6.3.0 and python 3.8.8).
+1. Jupyter Notebook is required for opening the three Ipynb files inside the workspace "jupyter_notebook"
+   (tested with Jupyter version 6.3.0 and python 3.8.8).

-2. jMetalPy libraries are required to run "task_memory_mapping_optimization_2D.ipynb" See how to install at https://github.com/jMetal/jMetalPy (tested with version 1.5.5).
+2. jMetalPy libraries are required to run "task_memory_mapping_optimization_2D.ipynb" and "task_memory_mapping_optimization_3D.ipynb"
+   See how to install at https://github.com/jMetal/jMetalPy (tested with version 1.5.5).

-3. Code Composer Studio (CCS TUDIO) IDE by Texas Instruments is required for opening the projects inside the workspace "workspace_CCS_task_profiling_sitaraAM5728" (tested with CCS version 9.3.0).
+3. Code Composer Studio (CCS TUDIO) IDE by Texas Instruments is required for opening the projects inside the workspace "ccs_workspace" (tested with CCS version 9.3.0).
    Download the Chip Support Libraries (CSL) during installation.

-4. Xenomai 3.0 required for executing the projects inside the workspace "xenomai_workspace" in real-time (tested with Xenomai cobalt v3.0.5 and Debian GNU/Linux 8 (jessie)).
+4. Xenomai 3.0 required for executing the projects inside the workspace "xenomai_workspace" in real-time (tested with Xenomai cobalt v3.0.5 and Debian GNU/Linux 8 (jessie) with Linux kernel 4.4.87+).

 ### Directory Hierarchy: